 Experience some fun dance and muscial performances along with fun family activities.
-In the Kansas City area, two popular events include:
+Many communities have parades, shows and other events that celebrate Chinese New Year.

-And, however you choose to spend the New Year, we send our best wishes for health & prosperity in the Year of the Snake!
+And however you choose to spend the New Year, we send our best wishes for health & prosperity in the New Year!

 You might also like: